Solving the wastewater problem

 As a leading sustainable contractor, Stonbury understands that a whole-catchment approach is required to reduce the continued burden on the UK’s wastewater infrastructure.
 In addition to securing wastewater treatment assets, Stonbury works with the Environment Agency and Rivers Trusts to reduce the amount of floodwater entering towns and cities through river restoration projects that increase nature’s natural holding capacity.

-Heavy rainfall and growing demand will continue to challenge the wastewater industry, and while investment in new-build treatment assets is essential, maximising the sustainability of existing assets and exploiting green engineering on a larger scale will be crucial if the industry is to succeed in transforming the UK’s wastewater infrastructure.
+Heavy rainfall and growing demand will continue to challenge the wastewater industry, and while investment in new-build water treatment assets is essential, maximising the sustainability of existing assets and exploiting green engineering on a larger scale will be crucial if the industry is to succeed in transforming the UK’s wastewater infrastructure.
 Stonbury is pleased to collaborate with clients as they seek sustainable methods to manage the wastewater problem.